jasonvla/mei_encoding_course/README.md

 geometry: margin=3cm
 ---
 # Report
 In this repository, I am presenting both my files and a report where I comment on what worked out and what did not.
 In the .md version, the images are embedded in LaTeX in order to make them appear in the pdf-version.
-I didn't figure out yet how to make the photos appear simultaneosly in the .md and the pandoc generated .pdf file.
+I didn't figure out yet how to make the photos appear simultaneosly in the .md and the pandoc generated .pdf file while not messing up the formatting.
+I am sorry for that!

 ## Schoenberg_6Kleine_Klavierstuke_Op19.pdf